Taboos and therapists who don't understand: Mental health struggles more complicated for BIPOC youth | CBC News

 But, Jung-Millen adds that accessing culturally responsive care is difficult because of stigma, a lack of awareness, affordability and just the sheer lack of BIPOC therapists available to meet the rising demand.

-Jung-Millen, whose practice is now fully-booked up, finds himself having to turn people away.
+Jung-Millen, whose practice is now fully booked, finds himself having to turn people away.

 "There's not enough supply to meet the demand," he said.